 It’s important to establish rules and routines at the beginning of the school year.
 This ensures students understand expectations.
 A key routine to your classroom management is a quiet signal to get your students’ attention.
 The aim is to get all students to stop what they are doing straight away, be quiet and focus on you, ready for learning or your next direction.

-There are numerous ways to do this; counting down from 5, call and response, whiteboard timers, chimes etc. I love to use a rainstick for this purpose.
+There are numerous ways to implement a quiet signal; counting down from 5, call and response, whiteboard timers, chimes etc. I love to use a rainstick for my quiet signal.
 When I want the students’ attention, I turn my rainstick to get their attention.
-I love the sound of the rainstick, it is very calming and quite quiet, but a very different noise to the human voice, so even though it is fairly quiet, it can be heard throughout the classroom.
-You can keep turning the rainstick for however long it takes to get their attention, so there is no time limit (hopefully this time should get shorter the more the students practise this).
+I love the sound of the rainstick, it is very calming and quite quiet, but a very different noise to the human voice.
+This means that even though it is fairly quiet, it can be heard throughout the classroom.
+You can keep turning the rainstick for however long it takes to get their attention.
+This means there is no time limit (hopefully this time should get shorter the more the students practise this).
 Best of all, you do not need to use your voice at all!